RizzoDavid/HomeLab/README.md

 - Diagram of Network Topology
 - Descripition of each device
-- The services running of each device
+- The services running
-- List of hardware and software
+- List of hardware

 ## Hardware
 - Unifi Security Gateway